About CUSP Resources to Make

-In September 2017, NYU CUSP will move to its permanent home at 370 Jay Street in Downtown Brooklyn.
-The space will feature 150,000 square feet of renovated space adjacent to the NYU-Poly campus.
+NYU CUSP’s home at 370 Jay Street in Downtown Brooklyn features 150,000 square feet of renovated space adjacent to the NYU-Poly campus.
 An adaptive reuse approach will be used to renovate the rest of the building, which will contain an additional 40,000 square feet of business incubator space.
 This space will house faculty, partner researchers from CUSP’s corporate partners, PhD candidates and postdoctoral researchers, administrative staff as well as research and teaching labs.

 Learn more about 370 Jay Street